-Implementation Measure 3.1.6.0 The City shall take the following steps to reduce VMTs and overall reliance on single occupancy vehicles: 1.
-Review all land use/development proposals with regard to transportation impacts.
-All -development proposals shall be required to pay for a transportation impact analysis; unless specifically waived by the City's Community Development Director because the information is not needed.
-2. Seek to minimize traffic congestion at the freeway interchanges as well as on local arterial and collector streets.
-3. Seek to reduce the number and length of home-to-work trips.
-4. Seek a balanced mix of activities which encourage consolidation of automobile oriented trips-and encourage design and location of complementary activities that support public transit, ride share programs, and use of other alternative modes of transportation.
-5. Require large developments and high employment and/or traffic generators to design for mass transit and to submit programs to the City-indicating how they will reduce transportation impacts.
+Implementation Measure 3.1.6.0 The City shall take the following steps to reduce VMTs and overall reliance on single occupancy-vehicles:

+- 1. Review all land use/development proposals with regard to transportation impacts.
+All development proposals shall be required to pay for a transportation impact analysis, unless specifically waived by the City's Community Development Director because the information is not needed. - 2.
+Seek-to-minimize traffic congestion at the freeway interchanges as well as on local arterial and collector streets. - Seek to reduce the number and length of home-to-work trips. - 4.
+Seek a balanced mix of activities which encourage consolidation of automobile oriented trips-and encourage design and location of complementary activities that support public transit, ride-share programs, and use of other alternative modes of transportation. - 5.
+Require large developments and high employment and/or traffic generators to design for mass transit and to submit programs to the City indicating how they will reduce transportation impacts.
 All such proposals shall be subject to review by SMART and, if applicable, ODOT.
-Maximum parking limits shall be used in conformity with Metro standards.
-6. Seek location of a permanent park and ride station as well as a commitment from Tri-Met to upgrade transit service to the greatest extent possible, in coordination with SMART.
-Note the potential need for a commuter rail station in conjunction with the park and ride lot.
-7. Accommodate the expected growth in population and employment and the resulting transportation needs, the City by expanding local bus service in the residential and employment areas, continue to improve arterial and collector street networks, a bikeway system, ride sharing programs including carpools and van pools and encourage staggered or flex time, workhour programs.
-8. Take steps to improve connectivity between existing neighborhoods and between residential areas and traffic generator locations.
-Also, work to provide more and better options for travel from - one side of the freeway, the railroad, and major drainage courses to the other.
-It is recognized that alignment decisions for streets may cause concerns for adjacent property owners or residents, whose suggestions may help to improve plans or designs.
-The testimony of neighboring property owners shall not be the sole justification to postpone the construction of planned streets.
+Maximum parking limits shall be used in conformity with Metro standards. - 6.
+Seek location of a permanent-park and-ride station as well as a commitment from Tri-Met to upgrade transit service to the greatest extent possible, in coordination with SMART.
+Note the potential need for a commuter rail station in conjunction with the park and ride lot. - 7.
+Accommodate the expected growth in population and employment and the resulting transportation needs, the City by expanding local bus service in the residential and employment areas, continue to improve arterial and collector street networks, a bikeway system, ricle sharing programs including carpools and van pools and encourage staggered or flex time, workhour programs.

-- 9. Increase densities and intensities of development in or near the Town Center area and in other locations where transportation systems can meet those needs. - 10.
-Improve the balance between housing, employment, and commercial activities within the City in order to reduce commuting.
+9. Increase densities and intensities of development in or near the Town-Center area and in other locations where transportation systems can meet those needs.

-Implementation Measure 3.1.6.p The City recognizes the value of the railroad to industrial growth in Wilsonville, and will encourage the railroad and the State of Oregon to maintain quality service and provide needed improvements, rail crossings and signalization, etc. System expansion to accommodate commuter rail service shall be strongly encouraged.
+Implementation Measure 3.1.6.p The City recognizes the value of the railroad to industrial growth in Wilsonville, and will-encourage the railroad and the State of Oregon to maintain quality service and provide needed improvements, rail crossings and signalization, etc. System expansion to accommodate commuter rail service shall be strongly encouraged.